Qualification Type: | PhD |

 Primary supervisor – Dr Christopher Quince

-The mechanism of FMT, exactly how it shifts the microbiome and what changes are important to clinical response is still poorly understood.
-In this studentship we will develop improved methods for strain-level analysis of FMT data sets that combine the latest long read sequencing technologies with proximity ligation that can allow mobile genetic elements (MGEs) to be linked to their host microbes.
+In this inter-disciplinary studentship we will develop improved methods for strain-level analysis of FMT data sets that combine the latest long read sequencing technologies with proximity ligation that can allow MGEs to be linked to their host microbes.
 These methods will be applied to existing data and samples from trials of FMT to treat IBD.
-This will then be augmented by in vitro simulations of FMT in model colon systems.
+The results from these analyses will be validated using in vitro experiments in model colon systems and used to develop mathematical models of FMT.
 The result will be an improved understanding of IBD treatment with translational applications.

 The Microbes, Microbiomes and Bioinformatics (MMB) Doctoral Training Partnership (DTP) is open to UK and international candidates with relevant undergraduate degrees for entry in October 2025 and offers the opportunity to undertake a fully-funded 4-year PhD research project supported by the UKRI Medical Research Council in microbiology and microbial bioinformatics.